Science – Gros succès pour les 2èmes « journées sécrétion » organisées par le LISM et le LCB

 In this study, published in the journal STRUCTURE, the group of Romé Voulhoux in collaboration with KT Forest group’s (University of Wisconsin, USA) and Loïc

-Pseudomonas aeruginosa is a human opportunistic pathogen that exhibits multiple strategies for effective acute and chronic infections in immunocompromised or cystic fibrosis patients.
 Our team studies membrane transport mechanisms underlying and governing these infection processes.
-In this respect, we are deciphering at the molecular level and through genetic, biochemical, biophysical and cellular microbiology approaches, two essential trans-envelope transport pathways.
-We are investigating how large folded virulence factors are recognised and transported by the type 2 secretion system (T2SS) through a type 4 pili-mediated process.
-Chronic infections are also addressed by dissecting the recently discovered Cnt zinc import pathway which, through the release and retrieval of the zinc-binding metallophore, pseudopaline, enables bacteria to cope with nutritional immunity and survive in metal-scarce environments such as the lungs of cystic fibrosis patients.
-Understanding these transport pathways is not only important at a fundamental level, but also crucial to reveal novel targets for the development of new antibacterials such as therapeutic antibodies or inhibitory molecules like those developed in the different consortia currently carried or contributed by our group.
+In this respect, we are investigating the contribution of the numerous T2SSs effectors secreted by the of Pseudomonas aeruginosa in its virulence and pathogenicity.
+Chronic lung infections are also addressed by dissecting the recently discovered Cnt zinc import pathway which, through the release and retrieval of the zinc-binding metallophore, pseudopaline, enables bacteria to cope with nutritional immunity and survive in metal-scarce environments such as the lungs of cystic fibrosis patients.

 PhD student (PhD-CNRS)